LF-digitala-kanaler/LFDS/content/components/web/page-content/card.md

 ---
 template: ComponentPage
 title: Card
-intro: "The card component is used to inform users about related products or content. "
+intro: 'The card component is used to inform users about related products or content. '
-description: "The card component is used to inform users about related products or content. "
+description: 'The card component is used to inform users about related products or content. '
 previewImage: /img/card.svg
 category: Page content
 tabs: